 In the most recent Roundup case, a jury in Alameda County, California ordered Monsanto to pay out over $2 billion in damages to a couple who used Roundup on their properties for decades.
 In 2014, the husband was diagnosed with non-Hodgkin’s lymphoma in his pelvis and bones; in 2015, the wife was diagnosed with the same cancer in her brain.
 The jury found for the couple, and awarded $1 billion to each plaintiff in punitive damages, and $55 million in collective compensatory damages.

 The latest lawsuit was set to begin on August 19th in St. Louis, Missouri, but has been postponed until January 2020.
 The plaintiff, Sharlean Gordon, is one of 75 plaintiffs who filed lawsuits in 2017.
 She developed non-Hodgkin’s lymphoma, which she alleges was the result of using Roundup for so many years.
 She has also “suffered multiple rounds of unsuccessful cancer treatment for diffuse large B-cell lymphoma and follicular lymphoma, as the cancer has spread through her body over many years.
 She recently suffered a setback with a diagnosis of myelodysplastic syndrome (MDS).”

-At McGowan, Hood & Felder, LLC, our South Carolina product liability attorneys are committed to holding companies to account when their products cause injuries to our clients.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina product liability attorneys are committed to holding companies to account when their products cause injuries to our clients.
 If you have developed cancer or any illness as a result of exposure to Monsanto’s Roundup, or from any dangerous product, we want to help you seek justice.
 To schedule a free consultation about your case, give us a call today at 803-327-7800 or complete our contact form.